Chest press vs bench press looks like a simple choice.

 How I Decide During an Actual Workout

-The decision usually happens before the first hard set, not after everything has already become messy.
+The decision usually happens before the first hard set, not after the workout has already started arguing back.

 A good bench press day has a certain clarity.